 Initially 150 “raw” draft actions were created by charter signatories to address the 18 key issues.
 The signatories then volunteered to rank the actions per agreed upon criteria, followed by all partners being given the opportunity to comment on priority rankings.
 Any redundancies across actions were eliminated, and language associated with each action was refined.
 The set of tables in this plan represents all of the high priority actions identified by charter signatories.

-The implementation plan, similar to all other aspects of this plan, is intended to serve as a living document, and to be updated on a regular basis to address emerging issues, to ensure its relevance, and to incorporate adaptive management principles.

 The strategies listed in the implementation table are a result of a prioritization exercise conducted by charter signatories, which resulted in all Tier 1, or high priority strategies, being included in the table.
 The Tier 2 and Tier 3 strategies, which were not incorporated, can be reviewed on the Partnership website on the Action Plan page.
+No additional prioritization occurred during the planning process other than describing the phase (1, 2, or 3) in which a specific strategy could likely be implemented.